Best Tours and Day Trips from Prague

 • Duration: Between 1 hour 30 minutes and 3 hours.

-• Recommended: If you get tired of walking easily or you are going to be in Prague for a short time and want to see the whole city.
+• Recommended: If you get tired of walking easily or you will be in Prague for a short time and want to see the whole city.

 What you will see